Pier 92, San Francisco, California, USA, 2014

 West Riverfront Park, Nashville, Tennessee, USA, 2015.

-The art is being commissioned by the Metro Nashville Arts Commission and being fabricated by Silo Workshop.
+The art is being commissioned by the Metro Nashville Arts Commission and fabricated and installed by Silo Workshop.

 Kent, Washington, USA, 2001